TylorS/typed/apps/website/content/guides/ui-combobox.md

 ---
 title: "Combobox: editable queries and committed suggestions"
-summary: "Keep input focus stable while navigating filtered suggestions and distinguish text from a validated choice."
+summary: "Compare query text, active suggestion, and accepted record; use the project picker for the worked flow."
 section: "UI / Collections"
-kind: "deep-dive"
+kind: "reference"
 order: 240
 ---